 3.1 Two timers have been built into the system that go into effect when the programming terminal remains idle for lengthy periods.
-They are the session timeout and screen saver timers.
+They are the Session Timeout and Screen Saver timers.

-3.2 Whenever the programmingsession remains idle (no input) for more than five minutes, a screen saver feature will cause the monitor display to go blank.
+3.2 Whenever the programming session remains idle (no input) for more than five minutes, a screen saver feature will cause the monitor display to go blank.
 When this occurs, the programmer can press any key or move the mouse to restore the video display.
-The display itself will not change unless the session has also timed out, then the Inter-Tel 256 logo is displayed.
+The display itself will not change unless the session has also timed out, then the Inter-Tel logo is displayed.

-NOTE: If your PC has an independent screen saver feature (in addition to the 256 System screen saver), you may need to clear both screen savers to return to programming.
+NOTE: If your PC has an independent screen saver feature (in addition to the 416/832 screen saver), you may need to clear both screen savers to return to programming.

-3 3 If the progamming session remains idle for more than 20 minutes while a programming window is displayed, the system terminates the session.
+3.3 If the programming session remains idle for more than 20 minutes while a programming window is displayed, the session is automatically terminated.

-4 .
-MICROSOFT WINDOWS
+4. MICROSOFT WINDOWS